 - The development, selection, application, and assessment of educational interventions for physicians, pharmacists and recipients that improve care.

 - The collaboration with managed care organizations to address drug utilization concerns and to implement consistent management strategies across the fee-for-service and managed care pharmacy benefits.

 DURB meetings are held in a public forum.
 Information on upcoming board activities is posted on the web thirty days prior to each meeting.
 Public testimony and submission of information on drug classes to be discussed is encouraged.

-The PDP prior authorization process features a staffed call center which is available 24 hours a day, 7 days per week.
-Guidelines on how to obtain prior authorization for drugs identified as non-preferred are available online at http://newyork.fhsc.com/providers/PDP_forms.asp.
+- The PDP prior authorization process features a staffed call center which is available 24 hours a day, 7 days per week.
+To initiate the prior authorization process, the prescriber must call the prior authorization phone line at 1-877-309-9493 and select Option "1" for Prescriber.

 For questions and comments: